oracle-livelabs/developer/visual-builder/studio/extend-apps/connect-to-data/connect-data.md

     Now we can use this service connection to create the list of employees we want.

-## Task 2: Add data to the page and set up filtering
+## Task 2: Display data and set up filtering

 Display a list of employees based on data we get from HCM, then set up a mechanism to filter the list based on the employee's display name.
 We want to compare each name to whatever the user enters as a search string, in order to find the proper match.